ramamilaneh/swift-StarWarsTrek-lab-ios-0916/README.md

 This `chosenImageView` constant is of type `UIImageView`.
 It's also a reference to the `UIImageView` instance tapped on screen.
 It means we can change/mutate/update or do whatever we want to this `chosenImageView` constant and it will change the appearance of the `UIImageView` on screen.

 So.. lets do that!
-Set the `borderWidth` of this `chosenImageView` constant to 2.0 (this has to be done through the `layer` property (available to all `UIView`'s)).
+Set the `borderWidth` of this `chosenImageView` constant to 2.0 (this has to be done through the `layer` property (available to all `UIView`s)).
 Also, set the `borderColor` to `UIColor.green.cgColor`.

 After doing all of that, we should assign a value to our `starWarsCharacter` stored property.
 We should assign it the value `chosenImageView`.

-Run your app and make sure that when tapping any of the Star Wars `UIImageView`'s that a green border appears around every single one.
+Run your app and make sure that when tapping any of the Star Wars `UIImageView`s that a green border appears around every single one.

-You might notice that when tapping multiple `UIImageView`'s that each one gets its own green border.. but that shouldn't be.
+You might notice that when tapping multiple `UIImageView`s that each one gets its own green border.. but that shouldn't be.
 What do I mean by that?
 Well.. we really only want a user to be able to select just one `UIImageView`.
 How can solve a problem like that?

 We can do that with the following line of code.
 This piece of code needs to be the very first line of code within this function.
 That way, it will immediately set the `borderWidth` of what was the previously chosen `UIImageView` to 0.0.

 ```swift
 if starWarsCharacter != nil { starWarsCharacter.layer.borderWidth = 0.0 }
 ```